dougbutner/web-4/README.md

 	}

 	// Finally, ranges of values are hashed, that value is returned
-	// For this to work, an object containing the return sha256(rangedBioData); // Biosecret as hashed value }
+	// For this to work, an object containing every single possible hashed value must be stored on an authentication server for the user return sha256(rangedBioData); // Biosecret as hashed value }